person experiencing gaslighting and emotional confusion in dim light

 Gaslighting can break a person in invisible and subtle ways.

-You begin to doubt your own reality.
-You deny your needs to avoid conflict.
-You internalise shame for things you did not do.
+The victims begin to doubt their own reality and deny their needs just to avoid conflict.
+They internalise shame for things they did not do.

 A study found that when patients feel doctors do not believe them, which is also another form of gaslighting, they start to doubt themselves and their own symptoms.
-This stops them from getting the help they need and delays their recovery (Source).
+This stops them from getting the help they need and delays their recovery (Moss, et al., 2025).

-Also, according to Medical News Today, gaslighting survivors end up with chronic anxiety, low self-esteem, and difficulty trusting their memories.
+Also, according to Nall (2020) from Medical News Today, gaslighting survivors end up with chronic anxiety problems, low self-esteem and difficulty trusting their memories.

 Why Gaslighting Feels So Hard to Escape